How to Save Money at Disney!

 This is the big money saver, and I’m going to give you tons of options!

-How we told our kids about our upcoming trip to Disneyland was, We were already in California, so we woke them up early with “get up get dressed your clothes are in the bathroom let’s go!”
+We told our kiddos we were headed into the magical kingdom when we were already in California.
+We woke them up early with “get up get dressed your clothes are in the bathroom let’s go!”
 And their Disney shirts were in the bathroom waiting for them…Ta-dah!
 We killed Two birds with one stone.
-I pre-bought inexpensive Disney souvenirs at the Disney outlet and saved gobs of money and two surprised the kids in a super cute way!
-I was really cool for about 5 minutes until they started fighting again.
+I pre-bought inexpensive Disney souvenirs at the Disney outlet and saved gobs of money and surprised the kids in a super cute way!
+I was really cool for about 5 minutes until they started bickering about who got the cuter shirt 🙁

 Places to buy Inexpensive Disney Souvenirs

 The Disney Store Outlet- This is where I purchased our souvenirs.
-Disney brand and SO INEXPENSIVE!
-Here is the Disney Outlet store locator for you to find one near you.
+The Disney brand is SO INEXPENSIVE in the park.
+Here is the Disney Outlet store locator for you to find a store near you.
 Below are some pics from my store in West Texas from this past weekend.
 Mickey Ears as low as $4.99 and Plush as low as $2!
-Inside the park, you are looking at spending 500X that amount.
+Inside the park, you are looking to spend twenty times that amount.
+I bought our souvenirs here ahead of time and the kids got to wear them into the park, which made for great vacation pictures!

-Jane.com– Jane.com Regularly showcases theme park attire at incredibly low prices.
-You can some adorable examples out below!
+Jane.com Regularly showcases theme park attire at incredibly low prices.
+You can check out some of their adorable merchandise out below!

 I hoped I’ve helped you make your trip to Disney a little less stressful!
 If you have any suggestions I would love to hear from you in comments!